peiche/cover/README.md

 ###Featured post slider

-By default, no images are loaded on the homepage.
-The exception to this is when you’ve set one or more posts to be “sticky.”
-However many sticky posts you have, Cover will show them in a slider at the top of the page.
-If you have more than one, left and right arrows will appear so they can be quickly paged through.
+Cover uses Jetpack's featured content functionality.
+By default, when a post is tagged as "featured," it is then added to the featured content slider.
+(This is configurable in the theme customizer.)
+If you have more than one featured post, left and right arrows will appear so they can be quickly paged through.
 On smaller screens, the arrows disappear in favor of displaying pagination indicators.

 ###Scalable vector icons